MyPureCloud/user-provisioning-scripts-js/docs/module3_Assigning_groups_and_roles.md

 **Note:** from the previous module, all of the groups in your organization were retrieved when you had to lookup the groups in your organization by a logical name.

 The `groupsApiProxy.getGroupIds()` call returns all of the unique group ids from the group records.
-We iterate through each of these group ids.
+We iterate through each of these group ids to begin the group assignment process.

 ```javascript
 for (groupId of groupsApiProxy.getGroupIds()) {